Helicity amplitudes in light-cone and Feynman-diagram gauges: Sample results in QED and QCD

 Since all the {\tt HELAS} numerical codes have been prepared for the FD gauge in refs.\!\cite{Hagiwara:2020tbx,Chen:2022gxv}, we introduce a switch in these codes\footnote{\url{https://madgraph.ipmu.jp/IPMU/Softwares/HELAS/index.html}} which allows us to fix $n^\mu$ globally, independent of the gauge boson four momenta.
 It is only by this minimal modification, the {\tt HELAS} codes prepared for the FD gauge can be used to generate tree-level helicity amplitudes of an arbitrary SM processes.

-We note in passing that we choose not to introduce the poarization vectors in the generic LC gauge, because they are not helicity eigenstates, as explained at the bottom of the previous section.
+We note in passing that we choose not to introduce the poarization vectors in the generic LC gauge, because they are not helicity eigenstates, as explained in the previous section.
 When we need to calculate the scattering amplitudes with external on-shell weak bosons, we use the polarization vectors in the FD gauge, so that we can obtain the helicty amplitudes even in the generic LC gauge.

 In this section, we show sample results we obtain by using our new programs for simple QED and QCD processes, and also for an EW process in the next section.
 In all the samples, we compare results of a few LC gauge vector directions against those of the FD gauge and the Feynman gauge (for QED and QCD) and against the Unitary gauge for the EW theory.